vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-authentication-expiration.md

 - if the original TTL was 8 days or more (e.g. a month or a year) an automatic update of the _User Instance_ expiry will be due 7 days prior the day of the expiry.
 - if the original TTL was less than 8 days (a.g. a two days, or a week) an automatic update of the _User Instance_ expiry will be due 24 hours prior the day of the expiry.

+> **IMPORTANT**
+>
-**IMPORTANT**: `SinchClient` does not schedule automatic _Instance_ expiry updates.
+> `SinchClient` does not schedule automatic _Instance_ expiry updates.
 It checks the condition on each start, so if the client was not run between _automatic expiry update data_ and _expiration date_ - the _User Instance_ TTL will not be updated and it will expire.

 The `SinchClient` will fire a callback `onRegistrationCredentialsRequired()` the same way it does during the initial registration (see previous topic **Application authentication**).

-If the update of the _User Instance_ expiration date is not desirable- meet the callback with `registerFailed()` - the _Instance_ will still be valid, but the old expiration date, and thus eventually expire.
+If the update of the User Instance expiration date is not desirable, you can meet the callback with registerFailed(); in this way the Instance will still be valid, but no update of the expiration date would be performed, and the Instance will eventually expire.

-If the update is desirable, provide a new JWT token with relevant `sinch:rtc:instance:exp` in `register(token)` and the same very _Instance_ will be updated with the new expiration date.
+If the update is desirable, provide a new JWT token with relevant `sinch:rtc:instance:exp` in `register(token)` and the very same _Instance_ will be updated with the new expiration date.

 ### Manual Update